matatk/agrip/audioquake/manuals/user-manual-part04.md

 ```

-**Note:** You can only specify two maps with each use of **localinfo** – you're effectively telling the game which map is next given the current one.
+**Note:** You can only specify two maps with each use of **localinfo**&mdash;you're effectively telling the game which map is next given the current one.

 ### Admin Tasks

 You'll find yourself needing to carry out a number of tasks as an admin.
-To get the best information on how to do these jobs, please consult [Appendix B, *Finding out More – The Web is Your Friend\!*](#ref-weblinks "Appendix B. Finding out More – The Web is Your Friend!").
+To get the best information on how to do these jobs, please consult [Appendix B, *Finding out More&mdash;The Web is Your Friend\!*](#ref-weblinks "Appendix B. Finding out More&mdash;The Web is Your Friend!").
 Also, please join the mailing list for server admins.
 We use it to provide a lot of useful information and arrange regular matches.